Protein Milkshake

 protein powder milkshake.

 • Protein powder.
-I used bourbon vanilla brown rice protein powder, but any type of protein powder will do.
+I typically use vanilla brown rice protein powder (Orgain or Growing Naturals), but any type of protein powder will do (my partner loves Optimum Nutrition casein in vanilla).
 Just make sure it has a flavor you enjoy, as it’s a main component in the shake.

 • Milk.
 I used unsweetened almond milk, but any milk works.
 For extra protein, use Fairlife ultra-filtered milk (it has almost double the protein of any other milk) or even cow’s milk (6-7 grams of protein per cup).

 • Toppings.
-I topped mine with whipped cream, sprinkles, and cherries, but play around with whatever toppings you like!
+I topped mine with whipped cream, sprinkles, and cherries.
+My partner thinks cherries are unnecessary, but he still finishes his milkshake without complaint.

 Flavor variations